Matching methods for truncation by death problems: Matching methods for SACE estimation

-Propositions \ref{Prop:SACEident} and \ref{Prop:SACEidentSPPI} motivate us to consider matching for SACE estimation.
-Equation \eqref{Eq:SACEident} implies that a consistent SACE estimator can be obtained by comparing the treated and untreated survivors at each level of $\bX_0$, and then average the estimated differences according to the distribution of $\bX_0$ in the $\{A=0,S=1\}$ group.
-Note that under monotonicity, all members of the $\{A=0,S=1\}$ group are always-survivors, and furthermore, ignoring finite-sample variability, the conditional distribution of $\bX_0|A=0,S=1$ is identical to the conditional distribution of $\bX_0|G=as$; see Lemma 2 in Section A.1 of the Appendix.
-Therefore, our proposed framework seeks to create a matched sample with the following properties: \begin{enumerate}[Property (a)] \item \textit{Survivors only.} The matched sample includes only survivors $S=1$. \item \textit{Closeness.} Within each matched pair or group of the matched sample, the values of $\bX_0$ should be close to each other. \item \textit{Distribution preservation.} The matched sample should have the distribution of $\bX_0$ as in the $\{A=0,S=1\}$ group. \end{enumerate} The closeness property underpins having the differences between the treated and untreated at each matched pair/group being sensible estimators of $E(Y|A=1, S=1, \bX_0) - E(Y|A=0, S=1, \bX_0)$.
+Proposition \ref{Prop:SACEident} implies that a consistent SACE estimator can be obtained by comparing the treated and untreated survivors at each level of $\bX_0$, and then average the estimated differences according to the distribution of $\bX_0$ in the $\{A=0,S=1\}$ group.
+In Section A of the Web Appendix, we show that under monotonicity or CPSR, ignoring finite-sample variability, the conditional distribution of $\bX_0|A=0,S=1$ is identical to the conditional distribution of $\bX_0|G=as$.
+Therefore, matching for SACE estimation seeks to create a matched sample with the following properties: \begin{enumerate}[Property (a)] \item \textit{Survivors only.} The matched sample includes only survivors $S=1$. \item \textit{Closeness.} Within each matched pair or group of the matched sample, the values of $\bX_0$ should be close to each other. \item \textit{Distribution preservation.} The matched sample should have the distribution of $\bX_0$ as in the $\{A=0,S=1\}$ group. \end{enumerate} The closeness property underpins having the differences between the treated and untreated at each matched pair/group being sensible estimators of $E(Y|A=1, S=1, \bX_0) - E(Y|A=0, S=1, \bX_0)$.
 The distribution preservation property ensures the outer expectation in \eqref{Prop:SACEident} could be correctly estimated nonparametrically.

-In observational studies, we seek to create balance between the treated and the untreated with respect to pre-treatment confounders associated with treatment and the outcome.
-The key notion motivating our approach is that for SACE estimation, we also seek to create balance between the treated and the untreated, but with respect to covariates that are associated with the non-mortality outcome and, due to selection bias caused by survival, are also associated with the treatment.
+In observational studies, we seek to create balance between the treated and the untreated with respect to pre-treatment confounders associated with the treatment and the outcome.
+For SACE estimation, we also seek to create balance between the treated and the untreated, but with respect to covariates that are associated with the non-mortality outcome and, due to selection bias caused by survival, are also associated with the treatment.